 The difference between 1461 and 1460 is they are premium leather dress shoes unlike the bootie design with large shank height.
-These are one of the best dress shoes for overpronation, which provides comfort and maintains your standing posture due to their wide bottom.
+These are some of the best dress shoes for overpronation, which provide comfort and maintains your standing posture due to their wide bottom.

 The shoes come in both comfort last and 59 last.
 Originally, Doc Martens make 59 last, but when they outsource manufacturing in China, they began using the ‘Comfort Last.’
 You can see the difference between both here.

 As far as their size is concerned, here are the following important points that I’ve noted down: